loftwah/echo-playground/README.md

 ### Notes

 1. **Development and Production Docker Builds:** The instructions now differentiate between building a development image (`Dockerfile.dev`) and a production image (`Dockerfile`).
+Use Docker Compose for development to make it simpler.
+Production instructions are in the `/ecs` directory.

-2. **Environment Variables:** Instructions for running the Docker container now include the `--env-file .env` flag to ensure that your environment variables are correctly passed into the container.
+2. **Environment Variables:** I didn't actually know this before but to run a Docker container with a `.env` file present include the `--env-file .env` flag to ensure that your environment variables are correctly passed into the container.
+This is probably why all of my ECS stuff failed for ages.

 3. **Deployment Steps:** The AWS ECS deployment steps remain as previously described, assuming the production setup doesn’t rely on the `.env` file.